insure logo

 Nuclear hazard: Any nuclear hazards are not covered.
 This can include nuclear waste leaks, reactor failures or even nuclear warheads.

 Intentional loss: If you intentionally damage your home, your claim will be denied.
-For example, in a fit of rage, you throw a golf club through a picture window; in this case, you will be covering the cost of a new window because the damage was intentional.
+For example, in a fit of rage, you throw a golf club through a picture window; in this case, you will cover the cost of a new window because the damage was intentional.

 Government action: Government action, both local and federal, is not covered by a standard homeowner policy.
 This can include items such as the destruction, confiscation, or seizure of covered property by any governmental or public authority.